Savio Vega

-Juan Rivera (born August 10, 1964) is a Puerto Rican professional wrestler.
-He is signed to Lucha Libre AAA Worldwide as a producer.
+Juan Rivera (born August 10, 1964) is a retired Puerto Rican professional wrestler.
+He is signed to WWE as a producer via its sister promotion Lucha Libre AAA Worldwide.

 He is known for his work in the World Wrestling Council, where he won the WWC Universal Heavyweight Championship three times and the WWC Puerto Rico Heavyweight Championship three times.
 During the 1990s, he worked for the World Wrestling Federation (WWF), initially under the masked, villainous and venom-spewing Kwang gimmick.
 He later portrayed Savio Vega, the eventual leader of a Puerto Rican stable, Los Boricuas.

 After leaving the WWF in 1999, Rivera returned to Puerto Rico and joined Víctor Quiñones' promotion, the International Wrestling Association, where he was a long-time general manager and won five titles, including the IWA Undisputed World Heavyweight Championship.
 In 2011, he was featured in the first interpromotional angle between IWA and WWC.

 Professional wrestling career

 Early years

 Rivera was born and raised in Vega Alta, Puerto Rico.
 He was connected to the wrestling business while working as a security guard at World Wrestling Council live shows.
 After graduating from high school, he began his professional wrestling career working on independent wrestling shows in 1985.